Can soccer players change numbers?

 Once a player has chosen a jersey number to be associated with, they should expect to play that number for the rest of the season.
 Most team managers will allow players to change numbers within the first few weeks, so long as that number is available, but after that point, their number is permanent.
 (Source)

-This is why it’s essential that players choose wisely, especially when it comes to choosing a position that pertains to that number.
 Remember that numbers 1 through 11 generally corresponds with a particular position, but players can choose a number up to 99, the latter of which (12 to 99) doesn’t pertain to any particular position but can represent that position until the end of that season.
-In the past, players could only choose numbers 1 through 11, but in recent years they’ve been granted the ability to choose any number, yet the positions remain limited.

 The number you choose will depend on availability, meaning it hasn’t yet been used by another player, and your coach has that number (if it’s a number higher than 11).
 Choosing your position is a whole other story.
 Typically, if you choose a number 1 through 11, you’re choosing that position number.